 Work Expectations: Your services will be required during the entire period of your appointment, with the exception of official University holidays.

-Students interested in being considered for a departmental assistantship should submit their application by the early application deadline of January 15th for Fall Term.
+Students interested in being considered for a departmental assistantship should submit their application by the early application deadline in early January for Fall Term.
 Departmental assistantships include both research and teaching responsibilities.